The Economic Benefits of Owning a BPC Green Home are Increasing

 Green building methods don’t always cost more.
 In fact, some methods reduce the cost of home building.
 Green homes often require less framing materials and associated labor costs than conventional building practices.
-High performance heating and cooling systems can be smaller and less expensive.
+High-performance heating and cooling systems can be smaller and less expensive.

 BPC homes control humidity often without the need for humidification systems, eliminating those costs.
-Savings from these can offset the costs of enhanced levels of insulation, improved air and moisture infiltration control and controlled ventilation with heat exchangers.
+Savings from these can offset the costs of enhanced levels of insulation, improved air, and moisture infiltration control and controlled ventilation with heat exchangers.

 One principle in green building is to build smaller.
 At BPC when we build smaller it doesn’t mean you get a lesser home.
 You may have heard the design concept that “Less is More”.
 With proper design, smaller can be better.
 But, when building large is needed, BPC uses green building methods that still can keep building costs in check.

-We do admit that some green homes can cost more to build than some conventional homes.
+Some green homes can cost more to build than some conventional homes.
 But the marginal increase in building cost is very often for the components that further increase the longer term savings from reduced maintenance and energy use.
 This means your marginal investment is repaid quickly and you start reaping the ongoing savings they provide even sooner.